vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Homestead’, first encountered in the Br̥hatsaṁhitā.
 45

-The author Varāhamihira \(mid 6th century\) begins his chapter on ‘Architecture’ with the following two verses, after having said that the science of house-building \( vāstuj˜

-nāna\) came down from Brahmā.
+The author Varāhamihira \(mid 6th century\) begins his chapter on ‘Architecture’ with the following two verses, after having said that the science of house-building \( vāstujñāna\) came down from Brahmā.

 To be more precise, there was a being that by his body obstructed the earth and the sky; that being was forcibly seized by the immortals, who felled him, head-dowṇ And wherever a god held it, there that god became established; the Creator ordained that the House Man \( vāstunara\) was to consist of those immortalṣ 46